TIS2024-FMFI/vehicle-delivery/README.md

+## Vehicke delivery
+This project is created for vehicle delivery complaints and feedback.

 ## Running the project
 Project can be run failry easily with the use of docker compose.
 You can get docker with all the components [here](https://docs.docker.com/get-docker/).
 1. Clone the repository